RosettaCommons/documentation/application_documentation/extract-atomtree-diffs.md

 -   -s [silent file]
 -   -extra\_res\_fa [ligand params file]
 -   -tags [the name of the desired tag]
 -   Note that the tags can be read by hand directly in the silent.out file, as each structure begins with a POSE\_TAG line that specifies the tag name for that structure.
-The desired tags may come from another script, such as bestifaceE.py (For example:
+The desired tags may come from another script, such as bestifaceE.py (For example: `~/rosetta/rosetta_source/src/apps/public/ligand_docking/best_ifaceE.py -n 10 1t3r_silent.out`).

-    ~~~~ {.fragment}
-    ~/rosetta/rosetta_source/src/apps/public/ligand_docking/best_ifaceE.py -n 10 1t3r_silent.out
-    ~~~~

-    ).

 Tips
 ====